Chemically peculiar star: Classification

 The class names provide a good idea of the peculiarities that set them apart from other stars on or near the main sequence.

 The Am stars (CP1 stars) show weak lines of singly ionized Ca and/or Sc, but show enhanced abundances of heavy metals.
 They also tend to be slow rotators and have an effective temperature between 7000 and 10000 K.

 The Ap stars (CP2 stars) are characterized by strong magnetic fields, enhanced abundances of elements such as Si, Cr, Sr and Eu, and are also generally slow rotators.
 The effective temperature of these stars is stated to be between 8000 and 15000 K, but the issue of calculating effective temperatures in such peculiar stars is complicated by atmospheric structure.

 The HgMn stars (CP3 stars) are also classically placed within the Ap category, but they do not show the strong magnetic fields associated with classical Ap stars.
-As the name implies, these stars show increased abundances of singly ionized Hg and Mn.
+As the name implies, these stars show increased abundances of singly ionized mercury and manganese.
 These stars are also very slow rotators, even by the standards of CP stars.
 The effective temperature range for these stars is quoted at between 10000 and 15000 K.

 The He-weak stars (CP4 stars) show weaker He lines than would be expected classically from their observed Johnson UBV colours.
-A rare class of He-weak stars are, paradoxically, the helium-rich stars, with temperatures of 18000–23000 K.
+A rare class of He-weak stars are, paradoxically, the helium-rich or helium-strong stars, with temperatures of 18000–23000 K.